In this article

 Active ingredients: Vitamin A, lactic acid / Texture: Gel / Size: 0.5 (Approx: $108 per ounce)

 As skin ages, it loses laxity, so a firming eye cream can be helpful for tightening the area.
-While a cream won’t give you the same results as filler, with consistent use it can improve over time.
-This one is a favorite of Akram.
+While a cream won’t give you the same results as filler, with consistent use the skin can improve over time.
+This one is a favorite of Akram’s.
 “It helps to reduce the appearance of fine lines and wrinkles around the eyes,” she says.
-One of its main ingredients is vitamin A, or retinol.
+One of its main ingredients is vitamin A or retinol.
 Because it’s meant for the thin skin around the eyes, it contains a low concentration of retinol, but it’s still effective and delivers the same benefits.
 Retinol, particularly when used under the eyes, increases cell turnover, reduces fine lines, and thickens the delicate under-eye skin by boosting collagen production, which makes the area appear more plump and lifted.
 Akram likes that it contains lactic acid, which she says also helps with cell turnover and exfoliating the skin.
-Even with all the actives, Akram says it’s very moisturizing, which is key to making sure the under eye doesn’t look more wrinkled than it is.
+Even with all the actives, Akram says it’s very moisturizing, which is key to making sure the under-eye doesn’t look more wrinkled than it is.

 Best eye cream for sensitive skin